cozy/cozy-setup/README.md

 Cozy Setup contains all stuff needed to install cozy on a fresh debian server.

+Cozy Cloud aims to be used remotely.
+We provide here only stuff to deploy it on a remote server.
+To make a local installation, we recommend you to start a virtual machine, then run script with this vm as your remote server.

 # How To Install Cozy Environnement

 The installation requires a system up to date with upstart as daemon manager.

-You can do it with following commands.
+You can by running following commands on your target server:

-> guest$ sudo apt-get update
+    sudo apt-get update
-> guest$ sudo apt-get upgrade
+    sudo apt-get upgrade
-> guest$ sudo apt-get install upstart
+    sudo apt-get install upstart
-> guest$ sudo reboot now
+    sudo reboot now

-Once your system is prepared, then use the Fabric script to launch the cozy
+Once your system is prepared, then use the Fabric script from your local machine to launch the cozy installation:
-install:

-> host$ fab -H user@ip:port install
+    fab -H user@ip:port install

 Fill what you want when installer will ask you for informations about the certificate.
-If you want use password on the server, use '-ak' Option in fab command.

 Be patient some commands or app deployements could take a few minutes.
 It depends about your network and your hardware capabilities.